mperonnet/symfony-react-email/README.md

 ## License

-This package is open-source and licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for details.~~
+This bundle is open-source and licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for details.